 Nestled between the towering Rocky Mountains and the dusty High Plains, Denver’s unique position exactly one mile above sea level—a dizzying 5,280 feet (1,609 metres)—has earned it the nickname “Mile High City.”
 Colorado’s capital city regularly ranks as one of the best places to live in the United States, and its charms are not reserved for residents: the spectacular 140 miles (225 kilometres) of panoramic mountain vistas alone are well worth a trip.

-There’s also no need to worry about finding the best time to enjoy Denver activities: the city’s 300 annual days of sunshine and comfortably mild winters promise a warm welcome all year round.
+There’s also no need to worry about finding the best time to enjoy Denver activities: the city’s "300 annual days" of sunshine and mild temperatures promise a warm welcome all year round.

 Gateway to the Wild West